Treewidth of Outer $k$-Planar Graphs: Introduction

 \section{Introduction}

-In this paper, we study classes of graphs admitting a \emph{convex drawing} with bounded number of edge crossings.
+In this paper, we study classes of graphs admitting a \emph{convex drawing} with a bounded number of edge crossings.
 A convex drawing is a straight-line drawing with all vertices drawn on a common circle.
-Bannister and Eppstein~\cite{be-cm1p2p-GD14,be-cm1p2pdgbtw-JGAA18} proved that the treewidth of graphs admitting a convex drawing with at most $k$ crossings in total is bounded by a linear function of $\sqrt{k}$.
-For a fixed $k$, they also provided a linear time algorithm deciding if a given graph admits such drawing (using Courcelle’s theorem~\cite{courcelle1990}).
-Another, studied before, class of graphs in this area is the class of \emph{outer $k$-planar} graphs, that is graphs admitting a convex drawing, in which every edge crosses at most $k$ other edges.
-These graphs have bounded treewidth by a linear function of $k$, which was first proven by Wood and Telle~\cite[Proposition~8.5]{wt-pdcng-NYJM07}.
-The authors of~\cite{BeyondOuterplanarity}, also using Courcelle’s theorem, for a fixed $k$, showed a linear time algorithm testing whether given graph is maximal outer $k$-planar.
-Recently, Kobayashi, Okada and Wolff~\cite{kobayashi2025}, for a fixed $k$, provided a polynomial time algorithm testing whether given graph is outer $k$-planar and proved that recognising outer $k$-planar graphs is {\sf XNLP}-hard.
+Bannister and Eppstein~\cite{be-cm1p2p-GD14, be-cm1p2pdgbtw-JGAA18} proved that the treewidth of graphs admitting a convex drawing with at most $k$ crossings in total is bounded by a linear function of $\sqrt{k}$.
+For fixed $k$, they also provided a linear-time algorithm deciding whether a given graph admits such a drawing (using Courcelle’s theorem~\cite{courcelle1990}).
+Another well-studied class of graphs in this context is the class of \emph{outer $k$-planar} graphs, that is, graphs that admit a convex drawing in which every edge crosses at most $k$ other edges.
+These graphs have treewidth bounded by a linear function of $k$, which was first proven by Wood and Telle~\cite[Proposition~8.5]{wt-pdcng-NYJM07}.
+The authors of~\cite{BeyondOuterplanarity}, also using Courcelle’s theorem, presented, for any fixed $k$, a linear-time algorithm that tests whether a given graph is maximal outer $k$-planar.
+Recently, Kobayashi, Okada and Wolff~\cite{kobayashi2025}, for any fixed $k$, provided a polynomial-time algorithm to test whether a given graph is outer $k$-planar and proved that recognising outer $k$-planar graphs is {\sf XNLP}-hard.

 For disambiguation, we recall the definition of \emph{$k$-outerplanar} graphs.
 A graph is \emph{outerplanar} if it has a planar drawing with all vertices lying on the outer face.
 A graph is \emph{$1$-outerplanar} when it is outerplanar.
 A graph is \emph{$k$-outerplanar} for $k > 1$ when it has a planar drawing such that after removing the vertices of the outer face, each of the remaining components is $(k-1)$-outerplanar.